simple-crypto/simple-website/contact.md

 # Contact

-Please contact us at ??? to become a member or in case you want to contribute to developments.
+Please contact us at [this address](./_layouts/email.png) to become a member or in case you want to contribute to developments.